Sweltering temperatures persist across the US, while floodwaters inundate the Midwest

 Last year the U.S. experienced the most heat waves since 1936, experts said.
 An AP analysis of data from the Centers for Disease Control and Prevention found that excessive heat contributed to more than 2,300 deaths, the highest in 45 years of records.

-The National Weather Service warned of the potential for rare tornadoes in the Northeast later Sunday.
+The weather service had warned of the potential for rare tornadoes in the Northeast later Sunday.
 Tornadoes on Saturday struck in Wisconsin, leveling the historic Apple Grove Lutheran Church, founded in 1893 in the town of Argyle.

 “The good news is we are all safe,” Dan Bohlman, pastor of Apple Grove Lutheran, said on the church website.

-Marvin Boyd, meteorologist at the National Weather Service in Burlington, Vermont, said a severe thunderstorm warning was issued for parts of northern New York as a storm with wind gusts exceeding 60 mph (95 kph) and the threat of tornadoes head toward Vermont near Lake Champlain.
+Marvin Boyd, meteorologist at the weather service in Burlington, Vermont, said a severe thunderstorm warning was issued for parts of northern New York as a storm with wind gusts exceeding 60 mph (95 kph) and the threat of tornadoes head toward Vermont near Lake Champlain.
 It was one of several expected to pass through the region Sunday afternoon.

 “It’s an unusual alignment of ingredients for Vermont and northern New York to produce a threat of tornadoes,” Boyd said.